 “Non-Uniform Memory Access (NUMA) is a computer memory design used in Multiprocessing, where the memory access time depends on the memory location relative to a processor.
 Under NUMA, a processor can access its own local memory faster than non-local memory, that is, memory local to another processor or memory shared between processors.”

 So we can glean a few basic facts from that definition.
 NUMA is relevant to multiple processors and means that memory can be accessed quicker if it’s closer.
 This means that memory is commonly “partitioned” at the hardware level in order to provide each processor in a multi-CPU system with its own memory.
+NUMA architecture is highly relevant in the context of multiple processors and plays a crucial role in enhancing the performance and efficiency of complex systems such as SAP FICO.
+SAP FICO is a complex enterprise resource planning (ERP) software that handles financial and accounting processes for businesses.
+SAP FICO training also involves learning about the various modules and functionalities of the software, which requires quick access to different sets of data.
 The idea is to avoid an argument when processors attempt to access the same memory.
 This is a good thing and means that NUMA has the potential to be more scalable than a UMA (multiple sockets share the same bus) design – particularly when it comes to environments with a large number of logical cores.

 As you can see from the diagram above, NUMA could be considered a form of cluster computing in that ideally logical cores work together with local memory for improved performance.

 Before we proceed, it’s worth noting that there are two forms of NUMA: hardware and software.
 Software NUMA utilises paging and is in most cases an order of magnitude times slower than hardware NUMA.
 Today, we are looking at the hardware flavour – that is, CPU architectures that have an integrated memory controller and implement a NUMA design.